Shzaidi/stat6306introdatascience-1/CaseStudy2_Nov5.md

 tmp = cy.getNextPageLink(doc, "http://www.cybercoders.com")

-We also had some problem to plot wordcloud since too many skills presented at first, so it made us a hard time to quick visualization.
+We also had some problem to plot wordcloud since too many skills presented at first, so it made us a hard time to perform quick visualization.
+Moreover, we mistakenly call table(names(tt)) function to have original count of each skill while categorizing similar skills into one.
+Since names function extracts unique skill name, so table function shows each skill counted as 1.

+We add tapply(tt,names(tt),sum) instead of tt <- table(names(tt)) in order to solve the problem.
+This preserve the original counts as well as categorizing similar skills into groups.

-We use max.words option to show only a certain number of skills and dropped least frequent skills.
-We also add colors option to distinguish each category and use rot.per option to decide the percentage of words to be rotated 90 degrees in wordcloud.
+Since wordcloud function with no additional options does not make the output pretty, we add colors option to distinguish each category and use rot.per option to decide the percentage of words to be rotated 90 degrees in wordcloud.

+Lastly, the size of "Machine Learning" is too large to put in wordcloud, so we change it as "ML"